 Making children’s shoes is especially rewarding because you know what they are made of.
 Most shoes offered today consist of synthetic, glued together components that aren’t healthy for a growing and more vulnerable body.
 Wearing shoes made of such material often leads to sweaty (and sometimes smelly) feet.

-I use vegetable tanned leather in all the leather crafts I do.
+I use vegetable tanned leather in all the leather craft projects I do.
 It’s the most environmentally friendly leather available today.
 I’m still waiting for organic leather to find its way to the shops.
 After all, there are organic cows and pigs, what do they do with their skins?